 When it comes to classroom productivity, the ideal classroom is a happy one.
 It means students are creating solutions and projects that have meaning and purpose.
-It’s where they gladly take initiatives and assume responsible ownership of class time.
+They gladly take initiatives and assume responsible ownership of class time.
 Above all, it means students are loving their learning.

-Achieving high levels of classroom productivity mean making sure students are interested and invested in tasks that develop higher-order thinking and problem-solving abilities.
-It means they are involved in constructive pursuits and being given mindful assessments.
-They are learning independence and accountability and having a blast doing it.
-That’s learning with a purpose.
+Achieving high levels of classroom productivity means making sure students are interested and invested in tasks that develop higher-order thinking and problem-solving abilities.
+Not only are they involved in constructive pursuits and being given mindful assessments, they are learning independence and accountability and having a blast doing it.
+Now that’s learning with a purpose.

 The joy a teacher gets from knowing students look forward to coming to class is indescribable.
 It’s one of those things you have to experience to understand.
 The good news is every teacher can have that feeling.
 These classroom productivity tips are applicable to many classroom environments.
 Hopefully, they help you in yours.

 It’s easy to confuse productivity with speed of output.
 That’s not the essence of being productive.
 We can complete 100 trivial tasks in a day and say we were productive, but is that really true?
 What do we have to show at the end of the day?
 What have we done besides waste time on unimportant matters?
 Can we say “I really accomplished something today” and mean it?